MMI is not affiliated with any of the websites listed below. This article is presented for informational purposes only.

 This narrow margin is the reason why customer reviews have become something of a battleground.
 Research has shown that approximately 30 percent of online product reviews are fake.
 That’s why you as a consumer may want to take a few extra steps to ensure that you’re really buying what you think you’re buying.
 Fortunately, if you favor Amazon.com for the majority of your online shopping, there are a few online tools that can help.

 First up, there’s Fakespot.com.
-After you enter the URL for an item’s Amazon product page (or Yelp review page), the site analyzes all submitted user reviews, detecting low quality reviews and providing an adjusted aggregate rating.
+After you enter the URL for an item’s product page on Amazon (or Best Buy or Walmart or a number of other popular sites), the site analyzes all submitted user reviews, detecting low quality reviews and providing an adjusted aggregate rating.
 Fakespot also dives into the review history of reviewers, pointing out patterns that may indicate a user isn’t exactly on the up-and-up (multiple reviews posted on the same day, overwhelmingly positive reviews, saying the same thing in all their reviews, etc.).

 For an even deeper analysis, try ReviewMeta.com.
-Again, you simply cut and paste the URL for a product on Amazon and the site draws up a report on the quality of submitted reviews.
+Again, you simply cut and paste the URL for a product on Amazon (and only Amazon in this case) and the site draws up a report on the quality of submitted reviews.
 It also tosses out any suspicious reviews and gives you an adjusted rating based solely on the reviews deemed to be trustworthy.

 Neither tool is perfect, of course, but both can be very helpful if you’re trying to decide between a few different product options.
 Similarly, if you’re curious about when to buy something on Amazon, you can try out CamelCamelCamel.com, which provides a full history of a product’s price over time.
 This can give you a good gauge of whether or not today’s “great price” is really all that great, or if you may want to wait for the price to drop again.